basdirks/dragonfly/README.md

 ## Queries

-A query is a subset of data.
-It consists of:
+A query describes what data can be retrieved from the database.

 - a name,
 - a return type,